Search Results

 Health topics

-… page: Overview Overview Hydrocortisone cream, gel, or ointment is available without a prescription.
-It is commonly … area unless your doctor tells you to.
-Do not use in the rectal or vaginal area on children younger than age 12 …
+… Overview Hydrocortisone cream, gel, or ointment is … your doctor tells you to.
+Do not use in the rectal or vaginal area on children younger … unless your doctor tells you to.
+Do not use hydrocortisone cream on weeping, scraped, or …